blueburrito24/obsidiannotes/Wishlist.md

 - [ ] ![[photo 2.jpg]]
 	[MARVEL LEGENDS Spider-Man 2099](https://www.amiami.com/eng/detail/?gcode=FIGURE-194650) 22.03
 	-Crack open and modify the range of this figure to test the method before I modify Maximum Spider-Man.
 	-Do the same sanding on the joints and repaint the entire figure with the same mix of Metal Medium and Blue alongside adding a [Vallejo Blue Wash](https://amzn.eu/d/dqR6jLy) 3.10 to the web cape.
+Follow [this tutorial](https://www.youtube.com/watch?v=AxJ94POaoGc).
+	-Also do the same painting on the hands, using a hairdryer to extract the joints.
 	-Repaint the red areas with my Vermillion Red.
 	-Cut out a bit of the neck at the back using an exacto knife for increased range.
 - [ ] ![[photo 1.jpg]]